 Here’s an easy way to stay on top of this; sign up for the Service Experts Email Club.
 When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
 Also, your email subscription preferences let’s you set a reminder to change your Tempe area home's air filter every 30, 60, 90, 120 or 365 days, or any date you find most convenient.

 How to replace your return air filter

-Most people know how to replace the air filter in their unit, but some houses have another filter in the return vent.
-Whether you have one or not is dependent on the HVAC manufacturer's recommendation.
-Your system is engineered to handle a set amount of pressure in your home, and the more filters you have the fiercer the blower motor works, which can shorten the life of your system if it isn't designed for it.
+Most of us know how to replace the air filter in their unit, but some houses have another filter in the return vent.
+Whether you have one or not is dependent on what your unit's manufacturer recommends.
+Your unit is engineered to handle a set amount of pressure in your house, and the more filters you have the fiercer the blower motor works, which can reduce the life expectancy of your system if it isn't designed for it.
 Finding out whether you have a return filter and replacing it is a piece of cake: